EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 the first, Petersell stated his grounds for believing that the tapes were relevant to the investigation.
 In the second, Petersell offered a description of the tapes' contents, based on information he received during several interviews.
-Appended to this declaration --- over respondents' objection --- were partial transcripts of the tapes, which the IRS lawfully had obtained from a confidential source.
+Appended to this declaration---over respondents' objection---were partial transcripts of the tapes, which the IRS lawfully had obtained from a confidential source.
 86 In subsequent briefing, the IRS reiterated its request that the District Court listen to the tapes in camera before making its privilege ruling.